toddaustin07/MQTTDevices/README.md

 ## Usage
 ### MQTT Device Creator device
-This 'master' device is used to create the desired device types (e.g. switch, button, contact, motion).
+This 'master' device is used to create the desired device types (e.g. switch, button, contact, motion, etc.).
 Simply go to the Controls screen and tap the top button labeled 'Select & Create MQTT Device'.
 Choose the device type and a new device will be created and found in the 'No room assigned' room.

 The MQTT Device Creator will also display a list of the MQTT topics that are currently subscribed to across all created devices.

-### Configuration of created MQTT devices (switch, button, contact, motion)
+### Configuration of created MQTT devices (switch, button, contact, motion, alarm, dimmer)
 Once a device is created using the master device, go to the respective device Settings screen to configure the MQTT topic for the device to respond to, as well as other optional preferences:

 * **Subscribe Topic**: MQTT topic in the form of xxxx/xxxx that this device will respond to
 * **Expected Message format**: Select *string* if MQTT message data format is a simple string, or *json* if the message data format is json formatted
 * **JSON Key**: If message format is json, then provide the element key containing the value to be inspected
-* **Values**: set of expected values to be received representing each of the valid states for the device type; note this is case sensitive
+* **Values**: set of expected values to be received representing each of the valid states for the device type; note this is case sensitive (*n/a for Dimmer*)
 * **Publish xxxx State Changes**: Enable to have state changes published when a switch or button state is activated from within SmartThings
 * **Publish Topic**: If publish state changes is enabled, then provide here the MQTT topic to publish the state change to
 * **Publish QoS**: Select 0, 1, or 2 for the MQTT Quality of Service (QoS) level to use when publishing the state change

+The last three options listed above (Publish-related) are available only for switch, button, alarm, and dimmer.

 Once the device is successfully subscribed to the broker, the status field on the device Controls screen will show 'Subscribed' and the list shown in the master device will be updated with the topic.